Beersheba: Sports

 Hapoel Be'er Sheva plays in the Israeli Premier League, the top tier of Israeli football, having been promoted in the 2008–2009 Liga Leumit season.
 The club has won the Israeli championship five times, in 1975, 1976, 2016, 2017 and 2018, as well as the State Cup in 1997, 2020 and 2022.
 Beersheba has two other local clubs, Maccabi Be'er Sheva (based in Neve Noy) and F.C.
 Be'er Sheva (based in the north of Dalet), a continuation of the defunct Beitar Avraham Be'er Sheva.
 Hapoel play at the Turner Stadium.

 Beersheba has a basketball club, Hapoel Be'er Sheva.
 The team plays at The Conch Arena, which seats 3,000.

 Beersheba has become Israel's national chess center; thanks to Soviet immigration, it is home to the largest number of chess grandmasters of any city in the world.
 The city hosted the World Team Chess Championship in 2005, and chess is taught in the city's kindergartens.
 The Israeli chess team won the silver medal at the 2008 Chess Olympiad and the bronze at the 2010 Olympiad.
 The chess club was founded in 1973 by Eliyahu Levant, who served as its director for the next 40 years.

 The city has the second largest wrestling center (AMI wrestling school) in Israel.
 The center is run by Leonid Shulman and has approximately 2,000 students, most of whom are from Russian immigrant families since the origins of the club are in the Nahal Beka immigrant absorption center.
 Maccabi Be'er Sheva has a freestyle wrestling team, whilst Hapoel Be'er Sheva has a Greco-Roman wrestling team.
 In the 2010 World Wrestling Championships, AMI students won five medals.
 Cricket is played under the auspices of Israel Cricket Association.
 Beersheba is also home to a rugby team, whose senior and youth squads have won several national titles (including the recent Senior National League 2004–2005 championship).
 Beersheba's tennis center, which opened in 1991, features eight lighted courts, and the Beersheba (Teyman) airfield is used for gliding.

 Environmental awards

 In 2012, the Beersheba "ring trail", a 42-kilometer hiking trail around the city, won third place in the annual environmental competition of the European Travelers Association.

+Voting Patterns

+In the 2022 election, 66 percent of voters in Beersheba voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 30 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the Arab parties.